John Weever: Works

 In 1601 an anonymous pamphlet called The Whippinge of the Satyre was published, which attacks three figures referred to as the Epigrammatist, the Satirist and the Humorist.
 These three are taken to refer to the contemporary writers Everard Guilpin, author of Skialetheia. or, A shadowe of Truth (1598), his kinsman John Marston, and Ben Jonson.
 It has been convincingly argued that Weever was the author of this pamphlet, and that as a result he was attacked in his turn and lampooned onstage as the character Asinius Bubo in Thomas Dekker's Satiromastix, as Simplicius Faber in Marston's What You Will and as Shift in Jonson's Every Man Out of His Humour.
 All these three characters are represented as being very small in stature and great lovers of tobacco, two characteristics which Weever himself admits to in his later works.

 In 1601 Weever also published two more serious works of a religious tone, The Mirror of Martyrs and An Agnus Dei.
 The Mirror of Martyrs or The Life and Death of ...
 Sir John Oldcastle may have been part of a backlash.
-In his preface Weever calls it the "first trew Oldcastle", perhaps on account of the fact that Shakespeare's character Falstaff first appeared as "Sir John Oldcastle".
+In his preface Weever calls it the "first trew Oldcastle", perhaps because Shakespeare's character Falstaff first appeared as "Sir John Oldcastle".
 Weever's work is influenced by John Bale's 1544 biography of Oldcastle, which presents him as a proto-Protestant martyr.
 In the fourth stanza of this long poem, in which Sir John is his own panegyrist, occurs a reminiscence of Shakespeare's Julius Caesar which serves to fix the date of the play.
 Weever's other work of this year, An Agnus Dei, is the life of Christ told in verse form.
 It has little literary merit but went through several editions, perhaps because it was produced as a tiny book less than two inches square.